CouncilofLorien/counciloflorien.github.io/docs/emended/metd-emended.md

 When certain _Middle-earth: The Dragons_ cards are played, a character may be assigned to receive more than one strike from a given attack.
 Such a character must face a strike sequence for each strike he is assigned to face.
 If a character is tapped or wounded following one of these strike sequences, he must then accordingly modify his prowess for any following strike sequences. ~~If a character is eliminated or otherwise removed from play before he has faced all of his assigned strikes, those strikes he has yet to face are then considered to be cancelled (i.e., they have no further effect).~~ <ins>If a character is eliminated or otherwise removed from play before he has faced all of his assigned strikes, those strikes he has yet to face are then considered to be _successful_.</ins>

+{: .note }
+> **Clarification:** <ins>If an attack states all characters in a company face a strike, then effects which allow a character to face more than one strike have no effect against the attack.
+Similarly, effects that change the attack’s number of strikes have no effect.
+As an exception, effects which reduce the number of strikes to a specific number do work.</ins>

 ### REMOVING CORRUPTION CARDS

 A character may choose to ignore the restriction that he tap to remove a corruption card (as printed on a corruption card), and suffer a -3 penalty to the dice roll to remove it.
 This means a character can remain untapped and still attempt to remove a corruption card (the roll is modified by -3), **or** that he can attempt to remove a corruption card even if he is already tapped or wounded (the roll is modified by -3).

 A character may only attempt to remove each corruption card once per turn if he ignores the tapping restriction to do so.

+{: .note }
+> **Clarification:** <ins>A character attempting to remove a corruption card on another character may ignore the tapping requirement and recieve -3 to the roll.</ins>

 {: .note-dk }
 > **Example:** During his organization phase, Beorn has 3 corruption cards: _Lure of Nature_, _Lure of Expedience_, and _Lure of the Senses_.
 He taps and rolls to attempt to remove the _Lure of the Senses_; his roll is an 8, so the card is removed (greater than 6 was required).
 If, instead, Beorn had not tapped for this attempt, he would have failed (he would have needed to roll a 10 or better).
 He then rolls to attempt to remove _Lure of Nature_; his roll is a 6 modified by -3 for a net result of 3, so the card is **not** removed (greater than 4 was required).
 Finally, he rolls to attempt to remove _Lure of Expedience_; his roll is a 9 modified by -3 for a net result of 6, so the card is removed (greater than 5 was required).